 - Dying Moment of Awesome: Many of the deaths.

 - Eternal Hero: Batman definitely counts as a multiversal version.
 The idea, manifestation, and embodiment of Batman is inevitable in any timeline.
 It's implied that all the Batmen in different universes have or will reincarnate into each other.
-In fact, that comic is one big depiction and analysis of Eternal Hero, as a side affect of trying to be the end-all be-all summation and eulogy of Batman in all his forms.
+In fact, the comic is one big depiction and analysis of Eternal Hero, as a side effect of trying to be the ultimate summation and eulogy of Batman in all his forms.

 - Legacy Character: Deconstructed.
 See Eternal Hero.

-- Literary Allusion Title: What Ever Happened To The Man Of Tomorrow.
+- Literary Allusion Title: To Whatever Happened to the Man of Tomorrow?.

 - Lost in Character: